Nmoiroux/ecoXCorr/README.md

 ### One-step approach using the `ecoXCorr()` wrapper function:

-This approach is probably better if a short number of variable is of interest and to avoid mistakes when it comes to merge lagged meteorological dataset to response dataset.

-Here, aggregation is performed for only one variable in the meteo dataset (argument `value_cols`) according to one function (`agg_fun`) resulting in one variable to be used as the predictor in the modeling process.
+This approach is allow to plot CCM in one step giving one dataset of meteorological time series and one dataset of response variable.
+Aggregation is performed for only one variable in the meteo dataset (argument `value_cols`) according to one function (`agg_fun`).
+The resulting variable is used as the predictor in the modeling process.

 ```r